 Maybe it’s just me, but that can feel really trite at times.
 Don’t get me wrong, I’ve read some great books and seen some great movies where they follow this basic premise lightly and it works.
 But honestly, those are rare.

-So today I am going to discuss some of the stereotypes that drive me insane and since this became a longer post than I expected, I will be splitting it into two and today I will be discussing Female Characters.
+So today, I am going to discuss some of the stereotypes that drive me insane and since this became a longer post than I expected, I will be splitting it into two pots.
+This one will be about Female Characters and their stereotypes.
+There will then be another about Male Characters and their stereotypes.

 The Clothes Horse

 So, if you are writing female characters.
-Please don’t feel that you need to make a big deal about their clothes, or their love of clothes and shoes and shopping for said clothes and shoes.
+Please don’t feel the need to make a big deal about their clothes, or their love of clothes and shoes and shopping for said clothes and shoes.

-For those women like me, who can’t think of anything more boring to do than shop for clothes and try on shoes, it would be nice to have a change.
+For those women like me, who can’t think of anything more boring to do than shop for clothes and trying on shoes, it would be nice to have a change.

 This is especially important if you have multiple female characters.
 Just mix it up a little!
-Don’t make all your female characters gush about shoes or crave the newest Prada handbag.
+Don’t make all your female characters gush about shoes (especially painfully high, heeled shoes) or crave the newest Prada handbag.
 This obsession with material fashion often makes characters look vain and shallow.

 The Sexy Warrior